gsayas/reactnd-project-readable-starter/README.md

-This project is a fork of [Readable](https://github.com/udacity/reactnd-project-readable-starter).
+# Readable (a Reddit Clone)

-This is the final assessment project for Udacity's Redux course, part of the React Developer Nanodegree.
+This is a fork of [Readable](https://github.com/udacity/reactnd-project-readable-starter), the final assessment project for Udacity's Redux course, part of the React Developer Nanodegree Program.

-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+Users are able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
+Users are also able to edit and delete posts and comments.

-# Readable API Server
+## Readable API Server

 This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.